 8 Reasons to Expand Marine Protected Areas in California

 Eight years have passed since Marine Protected Areas started to officially be implemented in California.
-Heather Leigh Curtis, MPA Watch & Outreach Associate at Heal the Bay, calls out eight reasons why we should expand our network of Marine Protected Areas.
+Forest Leigh Curtis, MPA Watch & Outreach Associate at Heal the Bay, calls out eight reasons why we should expand our network of Marine Protected Areas.
 Even though we can’t visit our local MPAs and beaches in LA right now, we can reflect on their critical importance during Earth Month.

 California’s network of Marine Protected Areas “MPAs” sustains a variety of majestic landscapes and thriving ecosystems by ensuring precious marine life habitats are safeguarded.
 Just like the beach, MPAs welcome guests to visit and explore.